2021–22 Aston Villa F.C. season: April

+May

 FA Cup

 Aston Villa entered the FA Cup in the third round.
 The draw for the third round took place on 6 December 2021 at Old Trafford and ended as a 1–0 loss to Manchester United.

 EFL Cup

 Villa entered the EFL Cup in the second round stage and were drawn away to Barrow.
 The third round draw took place on 25 August 2021, and Villa were drawn away to Chelsea later losing 4-3 on penalties.